 The biggest downside to undergoing an otoplasty is that you’ll have to wear a head bandage for around a week afterwards, so you might want to consider taking advantage of some of that annual leave.

 Botox was first approved as a cosmetic by the FDA in April 2002 as a temporary way of improving frown lines.
-Fast approaching its 15th anniversary, it continues to be seen as one of the biggest breakthroughs in anti-ageing ever.
+Now more than a decade old, it continues to be seen as one of the biggest breakthroughs in anti-ageing ever.

 As far as terrible portmanteaus go, ‘Brotox’ is up there with ‘mewellery’ and ‘mankles’.
 However, inspired by TV shows and celebrities such as David Beckham, a growing number of men are turning to these injections to hold back the march of time.

-As alien as the idea of having a deadly toxin injected into your face sounds, Botox (as it’s known as a brand) is a proven way of reducing lines and wrinkles.
+As alien as the idea of having a toxin designed to cause paralysis injected into your face sounds, Botox (as it’s known as a brand) is a proven way of reducing lines and wrinkles.

 It does this by blocking signals from the nerves to the muscles.
 The injected muscle can no longer contract, making things like crow’s feet and frown lines less obvious.